 The purpose of these procedures is to regulate the operation of student placements arranged by the University in Work-Integrated Learning topics.
-These procedures should be read in conjunction with the Work-Integrated Learning Policy and the Guidelines for the Design of Work-Integrated Learning Topics.
+These procedures should be read in conjunction with Courses Policy, Annex B: Framework for Work-Integrated Learning in Undergraduate Courses.

 2. Responsibilities of Schools